How to Make Hiking Fun for Kids + Printable Scavenger Hunt

 Find that sweet spot in terms of trail length for your kids, and don’t increase it until you’re sure they’re up to it.
 When in doubt, pick a short trail!

-Work on your bird and plant identification skills.
+Work on your bird, plant, and nature identification skills.

 Everything has educational opportunities hidden inside!
 I’ve taught my entire adult life, both as an English professor and (more recently) as a homeschool teacher to my own kids, so I’m always looking for ways to help us learn more.